 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Conjoined in fess, Azure, Bend, Bend sinister, Boa, Bordure, Candasnos, municipality of, Five, Decoration, Ogee, Party per fess, the base per pale, Cross, Eight-pointed cross, Cross couped, Four, Counterchanged, Outlined in sable, In pale, In saltire, Coat of arms, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Lineage, Semi-circular, Or, Pale, Party per pale, Suspended, Argent, Civic, Base (lower 1/3), Hurt, torteau, pellet, pomme and golpe, Hurt, Pomme, Sable, Design rationale, Vert, Saltire, Freehand, Thirteen, Three, One and Vidriales García y Bustamante, Carlos.
+Between, Armed, Azure, Bend, Bend sinister, Boa, Bordure, Arm, Wreath, Candasnos, municipality of, Five, Ogee, Party per fess, the base per pale, Cross, Eight-pointed cross, Cross couped, Four, Counterchanged, Outlined in sable, Dexter, Doubled, Two, In pale, In saltire, Coat of arms, Sword, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Semi-circular, Wing, Nascent, Or, Pale, Party per pale, Argent, Hurt, torteau, pellet, pomme and golpe, Hurt, Sable, Freehand, Thirteen, Three and One.

 Dr. Antonio Salmerón y Cabañas,